leahbuckley/lbuckley_palindrome/README.md

 ## Installation

-Add this line to your application's Gemfile:
+To install 'lbuckley_palindrome', add this line to your application's Gemfile:

 ```ruby
 gem 'lbuckley_palindrome'